Bill Leithhead's Fungi Links

 Wikipedia - List of deadly fungi

 WWW Virtual Library: Mycology (Cornell) A distributed and comprehensive catalog of internet resources maintained by volunteers.
-Follow the directory, or go to the huge
+Follow the directory, knowing that it stops at 2005.
+Some earlier links fail.
+The "directory" works, but to reach the 'big hairy index', use this link.

 Wild Mushrooms From Tokyo Interesting, even though partly in Japanese, with species Latin names in English.